-S/No Identified Risks Level of Risk -Low - L -Medium - M - High-H Mitigation Measures 1 Competing interests between different stakeholders regarding accessing and use of project benefits and related resources Establish multi-stakeholders' forum to discuss and deliberate on accessing and us e of project benefits and related resources 2 Local communities with limited participation and willingness to promote project initiatives Increase awareness campaign about the importance of communities at village community levels to actively participate and own the project, working with available set up of village government and community structures, active involvement of community organizations in project implementation
+S/No Identified Risks Level of Risk Mitigation Measures -Low - L -Medium - M - High-H 1 Competing interests between different stakeholders regarding accessing and use of project benefits and related resources Establish multi-stakeholders' forum to discuss and deliberate on accessing and us e of project benefits and related resources 2 Local communities with limited participation and willingness to promote project initiatives Increase awareness campaign about the importance of communities at village community levels to actively participate and own the project, working with available set up of village government and community structures, active involvement of community organizations in project implementation 3 High expectations for quick investments on the ground and resources beyond the available project resources Continue with awareness raising campaign to foster more understanding about the project objectives and activities under the components and implementation arrangements 4 Project financial management L The project will have clear separation of roles and strengthen accountability and auditing

-3 High expectations for M quick investments on the ground and resources beyond the available project resources Continue with awareness raising campaign to foster more understanding about the project objectives and activities under the components and implementation arrangements 4 Project financial L management The project will have clear separation of roles and strengthen accountability and auditing 5 Delay in project L implementation due to government bureaucracy, long and inefficient procurement processes Detailed Implementation Plans (DIPs) and Project Annual Plans (PAP) will be developed and be approved by both the Project Steering Committee (PSC) and National Implementing Entity (NIE).
+5 Delay in project implementation due to government bureaucracy, long and inefficient procurement processes L Detailed Implementation Plans (DIPs) and Project Annual Plans (PAP) will be developed and be approved by both the Project Steering Committee (PSC) and National Implementing Entity (NIE).
 The project monitoring and evaluation plan will also be developed and implemented effectively.
-Developing a procurement plan and use flexible procedures under HKC and Negotiate with Government at Karatu district to get special treatment that can fast-truck implementation 6 Limited Stakeholders L Involvement All stakeholders were widely involved in all phases of the project from early stages of the project design, and will continue to be involved during implementation, monitoring and evaluation.
+Developing a procurement plan and use flexible procedures under HKC and Negotiate with Government at Karatu district to get special treatment that can fast-truck implementation 6 Limited Stakeholders Involvement L All stakeholders were widely involved in all phases of the project from early stages of the project design, and will continue to be involved during implementation, monitoring and evaluation.
 Involvement of key stakeholders at community level and inclusion of marginalized communities and groups such as women, local leaders, and community beneficiaries, Karatu DC and other public service organizations will facilitate to mitigating any risks related to stakeholders' involvement.
+7 Low adoption rate of proposed innovations and adaptation technologies by communities Л Promotion and demonstration of new technologies and practices